• Skip to primary navigation

 What are the best cookies for cheesecake crust?
 The best cookies for cheesecake crust are crispy, crunchy, crumbly cookies that are easily crushed.
 If the cookies have a filling, you may not even need to combine the crumbs with very much butter to hold them together.

 Take a look at these cookie varieties and cheesecake flavor suggestions to use with them.
-Of course, you can always mix and match cookie crusts with all kinds of cheesecakes.
+Of course, you can always mix and match cookie crusts with all kinds of cheesecakes or other desserts.

 Shortbread Cookies